Where is Tanzania?

 Its ISO code is TZ.

 Tanzania has a mean elevation of 1,018 m above sea level.
-Its lowest elevation is Indian Ocean.
-Its highest elevation is Kilimanjaro (highest point in Africa) which is 5,895m above tall.

 It has a tropical climate with a southwest monsoon from May to September and a northeast monsoon from November to mid-March.
 The terrain consists of plains along the coast and highlands in the north and south.